 The quality of services is outstanding, and you never have to worry about going broke after you/your family was sick.

-The insurance pays all medical costs.
+Health insurance pays all medical costs in Germany.
 Insurance is inexpensive if you are a student or unemployed.
-Employees pay 7,3% from their gross salary (other 7,3% paid by the employer).
+Employees pay 7,3% of their gross salary (the other 7,3% paid by the employer).

 Additionally, family members may take out statutory health insurance at no cost if one working family member has coverage already.
 That means an employee in Germany can provide health insurance not only for himself but for the entire family!

 Employees can also take out private health insurance to pay a fixed amount per month without relation to the salary.
 It’s the best option for high earners or business owners.

 Unfortunately, health care isn’t universal in the US, not all people have health insurance, and someone always has to pay for medical services.
 The US spends more money on health care than any other country, on average about $8,500 in the year.

 Usually, Americans also have health insurance which covers most of the treatments.
 However, premiums are very ranging, mainly depending on the state.
 The average annual cost of health insurance in the United States was $403.

 The lowest for a 27-year-old in 2020 is in New Mexico – $282, and the most expensive is in Wyoming – at $723.

 In Germany, you will never have to pay 723 EUR; the health insurance costs range between 50 – 500 EUR.